The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Consumer Cellular claims that the GrandPad battery lasts for up to three days, depending on how you use it.
 When I just used the GrandPad for basic calling and texting, the battery would last for about 2.5 days.
 On the other hand, when I used it to watch videos, browse the internet, play games, and make video calls, the average battery life dropped to around 24 hours.
 The great thing is that you can easily use the GrandPad while it’s in its charging dock.
 In fact, my grandma preferred watching videos without needing to physically hold the tablet!

 The GrandPad is also great for seniors with dementia because it’s easy to turn on and off.
 There are no buttons to accidentally press while holding the device.
 Instead, it comes with a cover that puts the GrandPad in standby mode when closed.
 As soon as you open the cover, the screen comes on and you can use the GrandPad immediately.
-This makes it simple to pick up and use without needing to remember the “process” for turning it on or typing in a password.
+This makes it simple to pick up and use without needing to remember the process for turning it on or typing in a password.

 Camera Quality

 The GrandPad has a 5 MP front-facing (selfie) camera and a 5 MP rear-facing camera.
-I tested out the cameras, and while the image quality wasn’t great, it was good enough to produce clear photos and decent videos.
+I tested the cameras, and although the image quality wasn’t great, it was good enough to produce clear photos and decent videos.
 What I really liked is that you can easily share videos you take with friends and family with the click of an icon.
 My grandma had no issue figuring out how to take a photo and send it to my phone.

 Watch our video review below to learn more about this tablet for seniors.